 Keren has been immersed in Buddhist practice since 1997, practicing with variety of teachers in Asia and the West.
 Keren also holds a PhD in Buddhist Studies.

-Keren teaches classes and retreats on mindfulness, loving kindness (metta), insight (vipassana) meditation and Buddhist wisdom at the Israeli Insight Meditation Society (“Tovana”), The Center for Buddhist Psychology and Wisdom (“Psycho-Dharma“), and other practice environments in Israel.
+Keren teaches classes and retreats on mindfulness and insight meditation (vipassana), loving kindness (metta) and Buddhist wisdom at the Israeli Insight Meditation Society (“Tovana”).
+She is a co-founder and a teacher at “Nalanda“: an Israeli Buddhist institute dedicated to contemplative study of the Buddhist path.
+She also teaches in the MBSR teacher training program and the MBCT Facilitation Certificate at IDC Herzliya’s Muda Institute for Mindfulness, Science and Society.
 She is also an adjunct professor in the Department of East Asian Studies at Tel Aviv University, where she teaches Buddhist philosophy and psychology.

 In her dharma practice she is drawn to periods of seclusion and intensive practice.
-Since 2010 Keren dedicates two months each year for intensive silent retreats.
+Since 2010 Keren dedicates two months each year for intensive solitary silent retreats.

 In her practice and teaching she has a special interest in finding ways to bring depth practice into daily life and deepen our freedom as lay practitioners.
 She also explores the ways in which the study of the Suttas (the early Buddhist texts) and intensive meditation practice are complimentary aspects.